 The Federal government will check your application for completeness and make sure that you satisfy all the requirements of your immigration program.
 During this stage, you will have to pass the medical exam and background check.
-The background check consists of criminality and security assessment.
+The background check consists of criminality and security assessments.
 In some cases, the IRCC may request additional documents to make a final decision.

 Stage 7: Becoming a Permanent Resident

-Once all checks are cleared, you will receive a Ready for Visa email with the request to send your passports or passports copies to the Visa office.
+Once all checks are cleared, you will receive a Ready for Visa email with the request to send your passports or passport copies to the Visa office.
 3-4 weeks after that you will get a Confirmation of the Permanent Residency.
 With this document, you will be able to do the landing.
 After the landing, you will be officially a Permanent Resident of Canada.

 If you want to move to Canada as an international student, please fill in the form and we will contact you for further discussion.

 Thank you for completing the assessment form.
 One of our representatives will contact you within the next 72 hours.
 You can also book a consultation with a licensed immigration consultant by clicking the button below.